-If you’ve ever been wondering, how to combine your super busy agenda with short weekend trips and two-times-a year-holidays somewhere South, look at Michel Castaignet.
-This French painter can hardly imagine living in one place - eats breakfast in Berlin and his next dinner in Sicily.
+If you’ve ever been wondering how to combine your super busy schedule with short weekend trips and two-times-a year-holidays somewhere South, look at Michel Castaignet.
+This French painter can hardly imagine living in one place – eats breakfast in Berlin and his next dinner in Sicily.
 No business class flights, just many hours on the road with his cats.
-And quite a bucket of stories he collects living this nomadic routine.
-Actually, three routines.
-And in between these Michel also visits Art Fair Art Vilnius almost annually.
+And quite a bucket of stories he collects living this nomadic routine—actually, three routines.
+And in between these, Michel also visits Art Fair Art Vilnius almost annually.
 This year will be no exception for him.

 You call yourself a nomadic artist.
-Escaping usual routine always seemed like a romantic choice only an artist, a free-spirited creator can make.
-Is it still a privilege of an artist, or maybe the ability to mix and match travels, work and your whole life became a habit of 21 century?
+Escaping the usual routine always seemed like a romantic choice only an artist, a free-spirited creator, can make.
+Is it still a privilege of an artist, or maybe the ability to mix and match travels, work, and your whole life became a habit of 21 century?
 Is there any romance in nomadic living left these days?

-I’m a nomad and that is different from someone who travels a lot.
+I’m a nomad, and that is different from someone who travels a lot.
 Most artists travel all year round to visit arts events.
 Throughout history, art has always been international, and artists were active in several countries.
 Everybody travels a lot in the art world, so yes, it’s kind of romantic or glamorous to fly from champagne glass to champagne glass.
-I do that kind of travelling but I consider myself a nomad more because I live in three different locations, France, Germany and Sicily.
-So, I see myself as going from place to place rather than travelling.
+I do that kind of traveling, but I consider myself a nomad more because I live in three different locations, France, Germany, and Sicily.
+So, I see myself as going from place to place rather than traveling.
 I’m like a migrating bird.
 When Berlin gets cold, I go to work in Siracusa.
 When the tourists arrive there, I’m off to France.

-It sounds super romantic, but it involves many days of driving my car, full of the art material and also my screaming cats in the back, sleeping on motorways, eating junk food in petrol stations and always arriving to a place which is super dirty because I haven’t been there for months.
+It sounds super romantic.
+But it involves many days of driving my car, full of the art material and also my screaming cats in the back, sleeping on motorways, eating junk food in petrol stations and always arriving at a place which is super dirty because I haven’t been there for months.
 Plus, I have to deal with paperwork in each country, so I’m not exactly escaping the usual routine.
 It’s more like three routines than no routine.

-In Berlin, I start my day of work with a 30 min bike ride, in Champagne with a coffee at my neighbours with a view on the countryside, in Sicily with a coffee in a bar full of loud workers and plenty of sunshine.
+In Berlin, I start my day of work with a 30 min bike ride.
+In Champagne with a coffee at my neighbors with a view of the countryside.
+In Sicily – with a coffee in a bar full of loud workers and plenty of sunshine.
 So, in a way I can live several lives simultaneously, I’m not exactly the same person everywhere, and maybe that is super romantic.

 Another reason I call myself a nomadic artist is that I’m totally European, so it pisses me off to have to say I’m a French artist educated in England and living between Germany and Italy, that’s far too many words to just say I’m here.

-After all of these travels-non-travels, if you could choose only one nomadic destination in the near future what would it be?
+After all of these travels-non-travels, if you could choose only one nomadic destination soon, what would it be?

 Any trend gets its antidote these days – there are opinions that we might be exaggerating traveling the world a bit too much, that there are other alternatives to learning, collecting knowledge and experiences?
 Would you agree to that?
 Do you see equal or even better alternatives for experiencing the world?

 Yes, traveling has become tricky.
-Hundred years ago only artists, merchants and scientists travelled and that was good, these professions need cultural exchanges.
-I belong to this tradition, but with global warming it’s difficult to sustain.
+Hundred years ago, only artists, merchants, and scientists traveled, and that was good, these professions need cultural exchanges.
+I belong to this tradition, but with global warming, it’s difficult to sustain.
 I’m a real pessimist in terms of ecology.
 I’m now planting a forest around my atelier in Sicily.
 Maybe not enough to balance my consumption of petrol, but at least it will provide me with a bit of oxygen in my old age.

-On one hand you have more and more people who adopt a responsible attitude towards consumption and ecology and on the other hand we’re building bigger ships to transport more tourists and we aggressively promote having children who themselves will want to travel.
-The future is made of masses of people moving all over the world made of tarmac, shopping malls and hotels with a view.
+On the one hand, you have more and more people who adopt a responsible attitude towards consumption and ecology.
+On the other hand, we’re building bigger ships to transport more tourists, and we aggressively promote having children who themselves will want to travel.
+The future is made of masses of people moving all over the world made of tarmac, shopping malls, and hotels with a view.
 Lovely.
 Ironically, this grim situation is also an incentive for the lover of nature to travel now before it’s too late.
 You can still find yourself a spot somewhere where you can feel good and live many different experiences, so you should go and get it now before it disappears.

 Ok, let’s get on a trip through your art now.
 Abstract landscapes of yours look pretty detached from any context, differently from other paintings in which one can almost hear people chatting – these situations seem pretty real.
 How important are the exact stories behind your works?
 Do you want to tell some, or the interpretation of the viewer is more important to you?

-My landscapes look indeed pretty detached from reality but that’s because they come from many sketches I do over time.
-I sketch a landscape, then over the months I think about it, I sketch a few lines I remember from the original drawing, I set it aside and work on other stuff then some lines or shapes hunt me, so I draw them again etc. So, when I decide I will finally paint the landscape, the resemblance with the original scenery is very little.
+My landscapes look indeed pretty detached from reality, but that’s because they come from many sketches I do overtime.
+I sketch a scene, then over the months I think about it, I sketch a few lines I remember from the original drawing, I set it aside and work on other stuff then some lines or shapes hunt me, so I draw them again, etc. So, when I decide I will finally paint the landscape, the resemblance with the original scenery is minimal.

-I also do genre painting which is basically a landscape with figures.
-Here the landscape is a bit less matured because it’s not the main subject so it’s easier to understand it for the viewer.
-The figures, I have a lot of fun painting them, and that’s why the result is often joyful – they are only in awkward shapes and yet they are immediately recognisable as figures.
+I also do genre painting, which is a landscape with figures.
+Here the landscape is a bit less matured because it’s not the main subject, so it’s easier to understand it for the viewer.
+The figures, I have a lot of fun painting them, and that’s why the result is often joyful – they are only in awkward shapes, and yet they are immediately recognizable as figures.
 For years, I have collected family photos I found in various flea markets, I have used them as some kind of documentation a lot.
-I like their muteness, very often we can only guess why those people are in the photo, so it’s up to the viewer to make up the story behind the scene.
+I like their muteness, very often, we can only guess why those people are in the photo, so it’s up to the viewer to make up the story behind the scene.